I wanted a trophy boyfriend

 I wanted a trophy boyfriend.

 I realized that for decades I had subconsciously wanted a masculine trophy to prove to the world that there was nothing wrong with me.
 To prove that I was lovable.
-That I was good enough.
-Not defective.

 Hot on the heels of the awful realization that I wanted a trophy boyfriend, I had another awful realization.